VeriFuzzy: A Dynamic Verifiable Fuzzy Search Service for Encrypted Cloud Data: Our VeriFuzzy scheme

 \subsection{IndexGen}

-To achieve the fault tolerance requirement for user queries in \textbf{G1}, given outsourced file set $F = \{f_1,f_2,\cdots,f_n\}$, DO extracts keywords from each record.
-Applying a stemming algorithm (e.g., Porter Stemming Algorithm \cite{porter2006algorithm}), it derives keyword dictionaries $W(f_i)$ by reducing related words (e.g., "encrypted", "encrypting", "encrypts" to "encrypt").
-Then, as shown in Fig.~\ref{evbtree}, the DO generates an encrypted logical index tree, EVBTree. \begin{itemize}
+To achieve the fault tolerance requirement for user queries in \textbf{G1}, given an outsourced file set $F = \{f_1,f_2,\cdots,f_n\}$, the DO extracts keywords from each record.
+Applying a stemming algorithm (e.g., the Porter Stemming Algorithm \cite{porter2006algorithm}), the DO derives keyword dictionaries $W(f_i)$ by reducing related words (e.g., ``encrypted", ``encrypting", and ``encrypts" to ``encrypt").
+Then, as shown in Fig.~\ref{evbtree}, the DO generates an encrypted logical index tree, EVBTree.
+Algorithm \ref{alg:index_gen} provides a detailed explanation of index generation.